-Once your child has mastered the basics of shaving, there are still a few more tips that can help make their experience even smoother.
+Once your child has mastered the basics of shaving, there are still a few more self-care tips that can help make their experience even smoother.
 Here they are:

 1. Use short strokes when shaving to avoid irritation.
 Longer strokes can lead to cuts or razor burn.

 2. Don’t press too hard on the skin; this will cause unnecessary irritation as well.